keyreallkeyrealenko/FastQC_project/README.md

 project.
 Our goal is to repeat the work of the FastQC program with the output of basic statistics, plots and tables, the same as that performed by FastQC.
 It is a Python program.
 4 contributors participated in the project:
 1) Kirill Kirilenko – performed first three tasks (__Basic Statistics, Per base sequence quality, Per sequence quality scores__)
-2) Semyon Kupriyanov - ...
+2) Semyon Kupriyanov - performed Per base sequence content, Per sequence GC content, Per base N content functions.
 3) Mikhail Slizen - ...
 4) Ekaterina Vostokova - performed __Adapter content, Sequence Length Distribution__